An Electric Fence for Slugs 'n Snails

 Planty Garden's goal is to remove the cons of growing your own food, so only the pros are left.
 And we got pretty far:

-You only need a small amount of space, thanks to the square-foot-gardening system and handy planters
+- You only need a small amount of space, thanks to the square-foot-gardening system and handy raised beds

 So, actually there was just one thing left to drive Planty Gardeners crazy: slugs.
 Or snails.
 (Okay, two things.) 🐌🐌🐌